JAlcocerT/JAlcocerT/content/blog/dev-forms.md

 ## Conclusions

-So far I have tried [Formbricks](https://app.formbricks.com/environments/cm0vgwasu00061484bqmicsbm/surveys) and [Mailerlite](https://accounts.mailerlite.com/user/verify) for these uses cases.
+So far, I have tried [Formbricks](https://app.formbricks.com/environments/cm0vgwasu00061484bqmicsbm/surveys) and [Mailerlite](https://accounts.mailerlite.com/user/verify) for these uses cases.

+I will be combining them into my web and webapps in the upcoming months.

 ### FAQ